€102,85 €85,- excl. VAT

 Clinical features

-The first signs of Lafora's disease occur over 5 years of age with jerking of the head backwards and slowly progresses over many years with the occurence of other neurological symptoms like ataxia, blindness and dementia.
+The first signs of Lafora's disease occur in affected dogs over 5 years of age, with myoclonic seizures (characterized by jerking of the head).
+The disease progresses rapidly, and can result in further neurological symptoms like ataxia, blindness and dementia.

 Additional information